Desert City Jazz rehearsing for a performance at Tempe Center for the Arts.

 If you would like to receive notifications of upcoming Desert City Jazz performances, please enter your name and email address in the box in the right sidebar.
 Your contact information will not be used for any other purpose.

-The jazz ensemble’s first performance at Glendale Glitters in December, 2014.
+The jazz ensemble’s first performance at Glendale Glitters in December 2014.

-The Board launched a director search, and from several fine candidates they selected Michael Collier, a trumpeter and veteran of numerous area big bands and pit orchestras.
-Collier led the band from November, 2015 to November, 2019.
+The Board launched a director search, and from several fine candidates, they selected Michael Collier, a trumpeter and veteran of numerous area big bands and pit orchestras.
+Collier led the band from November 2015 to November 2019.

 LaShaun Tweedie

-LaShaun Tweedie, Artistic Director
+Mary Petrich, Artistic Director

-Desert City Jazz operates under the umbrella of Desert Overture Live Cultural Entertainment, Inc. (DOLCE), a 501(c)3 non-profit corporation.
-DOLCE serves as the parent organization for both Desert Overture Wind Symphony, Phoenix’s Premier LGBT and Ally Wind Symphony, and Desert City Jazz.
+Desert City Jazz operates under the umbrella of Desert Overture Live Cultural Entertainment, Inc. (DOLCE), a 501(c)3 non-profit corporation that operates exclusively for charitable purposes.
+DOLCE is the parent organization for Desert Overture Wind Symphony, Phoenix’s Premier LGBT and Ally Wind Symphony, and Desert City Jazz.
 Learn more about DOLCE and Desert Overture here.

-Desert Overture Live Cultural Entertainment, Inc. (“DOLCE”) has been organized to operate exclusively for charitable purposes.
 Its mission statement: DOLCE is a Lesbian, Gay, Bisexual, Transgender (LGBT+) and Ally music organization whose mission is to entertain, enrich, educate, and support the community and our members through our passion for music.
 As cultural ambassadors of the LGBT+ community, we build bridges of acceptance and understanding in the community at large; provide a safe, welcoming, and enjoyable experience for our members and audience; and foster a greater appreciation for quality music.

 Photo credits: